 If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall set the state of the EPCS priority access to enabled for the requesting non-AP MLD.

-The receiving AP MLD may include the (#17965)EPCS Priority Access Multi-Link element in the EPCS Priority Access Enable Response frame to provide the EDCA parameter set(s) and/or the MU EDCA parameter set(s) that the initiating EPCS non-AP MLD will employ on the corresponding links ..
+The receiving AP MLD may include the (#17965)EPCS Priority Access Multi-Link element in the EPCS Priority Access Enable Response frame to provide the EDCA parameter set(s) and/or the MU EDCA parameter set(s) that the initiating EPCS non-AP MLD will employ on the corresponding links (#16572, 18342) if the EPCS Priority Access Multi-Link element does not include TID-To-link mapping for the ECPS priority access service..

+(#16572, 18342) The EPCS Priority Access Multi-Link element shall include a TID-To-link mapping for the ECPS priority access service if the TID-To-Link Mapping Present subfield is equal to 1 in the Presence Bitmap subfield of the Priority Access Multi-Link element.
+In this case, the destination EPCS non-AP MLD employs the EDCA parameter set(s) and/or MU EDCA parameter set(s) provided in the EPCS Priority Access Enable Response frame only on the links indicated in the Common Info field.
+In case of non-default mapping the Common Info field shall include Link Mapping of TIDn fields for each of the TIDs (n=0..7).

 If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall keep EPCS priority access in the torn down state for the requesting non-AP MLD.